Your Bag

 Bay Laurel Leaf Essential Oil For Sinus and Nasal Congestion

-Everyone dreads sinus and nasal congestion no matter the season, be it a pollen allergy or the cold winter air.
+Everyone dreads nasal congestion no matter the season, be it a pollen allergy or the cold winter air.
 Luckily, laurel leaf essential oil is perfect for clearing airways and leaving your atmosphere more comfortable and breathable.
-It’s antibacterial and cleansing by nature, so diffusing it around your home can help purify the air from congestion-causing bacteria and improve breathing for carefree comfort 24/7.

 To purify the air around your living and working spaces, add 1—3 drops of bay leaf oil into a vaporizer and diffuse it into the air.
 Alternatively, you could also inhale it directly from the bottle for instant relief from congested airways.

-Bay Laurel Leaf Essential Oil For Pain Relief
+Bay Laurel Leaf Essential Oil For muscle rub

 Direction To Use: